-When Tableau Desktop users publish a workbook or data source to a site on Tableau Server, they can select a project to publish it to.
-If they don’t specify a project, their content is published to the Default project.
+When Tableau Desktop users publish content to a site on Tableau Server, they can select a project to publish it to.

 Projects help you to create a scalable process for managing access to the content published to Tableau Server.
 Advantages they have include:

 They enable administrators to delegate content management to project leaders who work with the content more closely, without having to give them administrator access to site or server settings.